EventStore/EventStore/docs/cluster.md

 ### Internal communication

-When setting up a cluster the nodes must be able to reach each other over both the HTTP channel, and the internal TCP channel.
+When setting up a cluster, the nodes must be able to reach each other over both the HTTP channel, and the internal TCP channel.
 You should ensure that these ports are open on firewalls on the machines and between the machines.

 Learn more about [internal TCP configuration](networking.md#tcp-configuration) and [HTTP configuration](networking.md#http-configuration) to set up the cluster properly.

 ## Cluster with DNS

 When you tell EventStoreDB to use DNS for its gossip, the server will resolve the DNS name to a list of IP addresses and connect to each of those addresses to find other nodes.
 This method is very flexible because you can change the list of nodes on your DNS server without changing the cluster configuration.
-The DNS method is also useful in automated deployment scenario when you control both the cluster deployment and the DNS server from your infrastructure-as-code scripts.
+The DNS method is also useful in automated deployment scenarios when you control both the cluster deployment and the DNS server from your infrastructure-as-code scripts.

-To use the DNS discovery, you need to set the `ClusterDns` option to the DNS name that allows making an HTTP call to it.
+To use DNS discovery, you need to set the `ClusterDns` option to the DNS name that allows making an HTTP call to it.
 When the server starts, it will attempt to make a gRPC call using the `https://<cluster-dns>:<gossip-port>` URL (`http` if the cluster is insecure).

 When using a certificate signed by a publicly trusted CA, you'd normally use the wildcard certificate.
 Ensure that the cluster DNS name fits the wildcard, otherwise the request will fail on SSL check.